-The Royal School of Needlework has also produced three beautiful embroidery kits – Rose, Thistle and Daffodil – which are available exclusively from the RSN Online Shop.
-We have a limited number of these three wonderful kits available again, if you missed out last time.
+The Royal School of Needlework has produced four beautiful embroidery kits — Mistletoe, Rose, Thistle and Daffodil — which are available exclusively from the RSN Online Shop.

 Each kit contains all materials, clear diagrams and full instructions to complete and suitable for embroiderers of all abilities.
 These kits are beautifully presented in a grey box.